dungeoneer-io/dio-knowledge/entities/playable-faction.md

 # Playable Faction

-- In World of Warcraft, a character can either belong to the Horde or the Alliance
+- In World of Warcraft, a character can either belong to the Horde or the Alliance.
+At low level, some characters begin as Neutral

 ## Schema and Storage
 - No entity management, this is a property of `Playable Race` to identify which half of the playerbase this character belongs to